E-commerce

 Can payment be blocked if the field is empty?

-Yes, through client-side validation mechanisms documented for extensions, or server-side validations with Shopify Functions depending on the need.
+Yes, through documented client-side validation mechanisms for extensions, or server-side validations with Shopify Functions depending on the need.
 Each approach has maintenance implications.

-Why not include more third-party studies on abandonment?
+Why not multiply third-party studies on abandonment?

 How do you test in the checkout editor?